tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Recommended Padding Scheme {#padding}

+If the ClientHelloInner is encrypted without padding, then the length of the `ClientHelloOuter.payload` can leak information about `ClientHelloInner`.
-This section describes a deterministic padding mechanism based on the following
+In order to prevent this the `EncodedClientHelloInner` structure has a padding field.
+This section describes a deterministic mechanism for computing the required amount of padding based on the following
-observation: individual extensions can reveal sensitive information through their length.
+observation: individual extensions can reveal sensitive information through -their length.
 Thus, each extension in the inner ClientHello may require different amounts of padding.
 This padding may be fully determined by the client's configuration or may require server input.